MoserMichael/my-notes/talking-with-chatgtp-b.md

 This chat helped me to develop some empathy for the strike of the Writers guide of America, the writing of a typical script is a collective effort, there is a team of writers involved.
 The top experienced writers will probably not be affected, however the junior members of the team will probably suffer.
 Also they might need fewer writers to hash out the details of a script.

-I watched this very interview with [Michael Yamin](https://www.youtube.com/watch?v=V9mHlWXEc9w) - one takeaway: even the top rated authors had to start as junior writers, it takes a lot of experience to get to the top.
+I watched this very interview with script writer [Michael Yamin](https://www.youtube.com/watch?v=V9mHlWXEc9w) - one takeaway: even the top rated authors had to start as junior writers, it takes a lot of experience to get to the top.
 So maybe in the long run we could run out of experienced writers, given that it is harder to get into a entry level position as a writer.

 ----